learn-co-curriculum/dsc-experimental-design/README.md

 ## The Scientific Method

 You probably remember at least a little bit about the **_Scientific Method_** from your time in school.
 This lesson will focus on the thing that makes it work--sound experimental design!
 The scientific method has been responsible for all the great progress humanity has seen in everything from medicine to physics to electronics, all because scientists working on problems knew how to design experiments in a way that helped them answer important questions with as little ambiguity as possible.
 If the scientific method was a car, then experimental design would be the engine that allows that car to move.
-This is especially important to Data Scientists, because it allows them to examine any problem through the lens of the **_Null Hypothesis_**!
+This is especially important to Data Scientists because it allows them to examine any problem through the lens of the **_Null Hypothesis_**!

 The general structure of an experiment is as follows: